 - Requests to perform any illegal acts (those contrary to local, state, or federal laws and ordinances), such as defacing public or private property, stealing, and so forth

 - Permitting less than six hours of continuous sleep

 - Participating in any activity that the full members will not do

 - Psychological hazing - “that which compromises the personal dignity of an individual causing personal embarrassment or shame; causing the individual to be the object of malicious amusement or ridicule; or causing an individual psychological harm or emotional strain”

 - Wearing humiliating, unnatural, or binding attire on the outside or underneath a new members’s clothing

 - Verbal comments that would degrade and/or embarrass new members

 - Involuntary servitude or personal errands

-- Any requirements which compel a member or pledge to participate in any activity which is illegal, or which is known to be contrary to an individual's moral or religious beliefs, or which is contrary to the rules and/or regulations of the College shall be considered hazing.
+- Any requirements which compel a member to participate in any activity which is illegal, or which is known to be contrary to an individual’s moral or religious beliefs, or which is contrary to the rules and/or regulations of the College shall be considered hazing.

-- A pledge/new member contract is given to all pledges/ new members providing information and introducing the student to the KSC hazing policy/regulations.
+- A new member contract is given to all new members providing information and introducing the student to the KSC hazing policy/regulations.
 The student will be requested to sign the contract to support the elimination of hazing practices.
 Each chapter president shall affirm through signature his/her compliance with the hazing policy and related education program.